FFTW Reference

 #include <fftw.h> void fftw_destroy_plan(fftw_plan plan);

-frees the plan plan
+The function fftw_destroy_plan frees the plan plan and

 releases all the memory associated with it.
 After destruction, a plan